 Heritage teaches music from the Enrichment program through Class 9.
 This process begins with teaching students to listen and hear discriminately in order to understand musical ideas, to sing correctly and as accurately as possible, and to have a working understanding of musical notation.
 Students also become familiar with the traditional and classical music of our culture.
 This includes folk songs, classical music composed in the seventeenth through the twentieth centuries, and the historical hymnody of our Christian heritage.
+Activities include “Hymn of the Month” for each grade level, Listening Journals for each quarter of the year, sight-singing, rhythm dictation, singing games, movement activities, and a variety of classwork that reinforces musical concepts they learn through their years at Heritage.

 Parents of Heritage students are encouraged to expose children at home to classical music (for instance, Heritage encourages parents to play classical music in carpool as a backdrop for healthy discussions).
+Playlists for each grade level quarterly composer are available for families to listen throughout the year to encourage a deeper understanding and appreciation of each era of music and the masters that they study in class.

 Art encompasses both aesthetic appreciation and creative expression.
 As Christians, we acknowledge God as the Ultimate Artist.
 Humans, being in Imago Dei (image of God), are innately creative.
 These creative skills need focusing and refining by steady exposure to great works that reflect the true, good, and beautiful.